0x4b53/amqp-rpc/README.md

 #### Middlewares

-Just like the server this package is trying to implement features to be able to easily plug code before and after a request is being sent with the client.
-The middleware is defined as a function that takes a `SendFunc` and returns a `SendFunc`.
-The client itself implements the `SendFunc` that generates the request and publishes it.
-The function is represented like this.
+Just like the server this framework is implementing support to be able to easily plug code before and after a request is being sent with the client.

+The middleware is defined as a function that takes a send function and returns a send function.
+The client itself implements the root `SendFunc` that generates the request and publishes it.

 ```go
 type SendFunc func(r *Request) (*amqp.Delivery, error)
 ```

-The `Request` is the request passed to `Send` i.e. if you want to add custom headers.
 The `*amqp.Delivery` is the response from the server and potential errors will be returned as well.

 Just like the server you can choose to chain your custom methods to one or just